 How Should You Feed Peaches To Your Dog?

 You should always ask your veterinarian before giving your dog any kind of human food.
 Some dogs have medical conditions that could be worsened by peaches or other foods, so it is best to check before you feed them to your dog.
-They will also be able to tell you what is an appropriate amount of peaches to feed your individual dog in each serving.
+They’ll also be able to tell you what’s an appropriate amount of peaches to feed your dog in each serving.

 Once you have the okay from the vet, make sure you select and prepare fresh peaches that are free of mold and rot.
 You should thoroughly wash them, cut them into manageable pieces, and remove the pits, as well as any stems or leaves that may still be present.

 Do you ever serve peaches to your dog?
-How do you prepare them?
+Are you going to try it during National Peach Month in August?
 Let us know in the comments below!